Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Methods

-To illustrate the advantage of a probabilistic solution to the PDE, posteriors were computed based on (a) the standard approach that ignores discretisation error and plugs an estimate $\bm{\mu}$ into the measurement error model $\pi(\bm{y} | \bm{u})$ in place of $\bm{u}$, and (b) the PMM where data-likelihood is given in Eqn. \ref{eq:marginalise}.
-The parameter $\theta$ was endowed with a standard log-Gaussian prior to ensure positivity.
-Posteriors are plotted in Fig.~\ref{fig:example_posterior}, while convergence with the number of collocation points is shown in Fig.~\ref{fig:example_posterior_convergence}.
+To illustrate the advantage of a probabilistic solution to the PDE, posteriors were computed based on the standard approach of symmetric collocation --- which ignores discretisation error and replaces $\bm{u}$ with a numerical estimate --- and the PMM with data-likelihood as given in Eq.~\eqref{eq:marginalise}.
+These are also contrasted with an approach in the data-likelihood covariance is inflated using a classical error estimate for symmetric collocation, as given in Proposition~\ref{prop:natural_local_accuracy}.
+In this case, the data-likelihood is given by:

+where $\diag(\bm{A})$ denotes the matrix whose diagonal entries are the diagonal entries of $\bm{A}$, and whose off-diagonal entries are zero.

+The parameter $\theta$ was endowed with a standard log-Gaussian prior $\Pi_{\theta}$ to ensure positivity.
+Figure~\ref{fig:example_posterior} shows the posteriors, while Figure~\ref{fig:example_posterior_convergence} shows convergence as the number of design points is increased.

-This example highlights failure of the standard approach; the posterior variance is constant, independent of the number $m_{\mathcal{A}}$ of collocation basis functions, and posterior credible intervals do not cover the true value $\theta = 1$ when $m_{\mathcal{A}} \leq 20$.
-In contrast, when using the PMM there is a clear widening in the posterior for small $m_{\mathcal{A}}$, and in general the true value of $\theta$ is within a standard deviation of the posterior mode.
+This example highlights a shortcoming of the standard approach.
+The posterior variance in Figure~\ref{fig:example_posterior} (middle) is constant, independent of the number $m_{\mathcal{A}}$ of collocation basis functions, and posterior (1 s.d.) credible intervals do not cover the true value $\theta^{\dagger} = 1$ when $m_{\mathcal{A}} \leq 20$.
+In contrast, when using the PMM in Figure~\ref{fig:example_posterior} (left) there is a clear widening in the posterior for small $m_{\mathcal{A}}$, and in general the true value of $\theta$ is within a standard deviation of the posterior mode.
+The same is true of the posteriors in Figure~\ref{fig:example_posterior} (right), but here the inflation of the posterior is significantly wider, and the credible intervals are far more pessimistic, owing to the fact that the covariance between errors at the observation locations is ignored.

-Note also that convergence is faster when using the natural kernel $k$, compared with the integral kernel $\hat{k}$; this is to be expected considering the faster convergence exhibited in Sec.~\ref{sec:illustrative_forward}.
+Note that, while the kernel $\hat{k}$ is independent of the value of $\theta$ in this problem, the natural kernel depends on $\theta$ through the Green's function via $k_\textup{nat}(x, x'; \theta) = \theta^{-2} k_\textup{nat}(x, x'; 1)$.
+This dependence could be removed by simply dividing Eq.~\eqref{eq:illustrative_laplacian} by $\theta$, but is emphasised here to highlight theoretical considerations in Section~\ref{sec:backward_error}, in which assumption (A2) is on the strength of dependence of $k$ on $\theta$.
+Note also that posterior variance is reduced when using the natural kernel $k_\textup{nat}$, compared with the integral kernel $\hat{k}$.
+This is to be expected considering the reduced variance exhibited in Section~\ref{sec:illustrative_forward}.